ds5110/Facial-Landmarks-Exploration/README.md

 #### Feature Selection

 We compared the performance of different feature selection methods applied to landmark coordinates and Euclidean Distances between them.
 Our purpose is to compare differences between the various feature selection methods, and their effects on the final model performance.
 We applied 6 feature selection methods and 2 filtering thresholds, including Fisher's Score, Information Gain, Forward Feature Selection, Recursive Feature Elimination, Lasso Regularization, Random Forests, Variance Threshold, and Correlation Threshold.

 The results show that for landmark coordinate features, Forward Feature Selection (FFS) performs best and can achieve a better test score than classification without feature selection, indicating a reduction in overfitting.
 For Euclidean Distance selection, all methods perform better than landmark selection, and fewer features (less than 10) are needed to obtain a test score of 0.9.
 FFS still have the best test scores but is quite slow.
 In contrast, both RFE and Lasso are better choices, being relatively fast and performing well.

 Finally, we found that the most important features for landmark coordinates were y-coordinates of mouth, jaw, and eyes, and x-coordinates of eyebrows.
 For Euclidean Distances, the most important features were eye-nose, eye-jaw, mouth-jaw, and eyebrows distances.
 In general, distances achieved a good performance with fewer features than coordinates.

 The details of the feature selection part could be found in the [feature_selection.md](./docs/feature_selection.md).

+## Stakeholder Feedback (03/28/2023)

+- feedback regarding scaling methods

+The end goal of choosing a better scaling method should be more clear.

+- feedback regarding outlier detection

+We should know what an outlier looks like, e.g. landmark dots cannot make up a face.
+And how they can be detected.

+Current generic algorithms for detecting outliers may not correctly mean there is no outlier.
+The applied metrics may not detect the bias, or the metrics may not correspond to the outlier that we tended to look for.

+The current landmark results should be reasonable as they have checked them.
+However, We can put in an outlier on purpose to test whether the detector can detect the outlier.

+Instead of using euclidean distances as outlier detection features, try only using normalized coordinates ( 68-dimensional vector).

+Apply PCA to coordinates, and see what the left face shape and the left data look like.
+Then think about whether the data after PCA is outliers.

+- other feedback

+Don't focus too much on implementing classification algorithms but on understanding the nature of data.

 ## Attribution